 CleanChoice Energy is different in two ways.
-First, we sell only 100% clean energy from renewable sources like wind and solar.
+First, we sell only 100% regional wind and solar power.
 No 50% or 20% products.
-Second, we have an explicit social mission to do good both by powering as many homes as possible with 100% clean energy and by using profits to fund causes that benefit our planet, peace, justice and equality.
+Second, we have an explicit social mission to do good both by powering as many homes as possible with 100% clean energy and by using profits to fund causes that benefit our planet, peace, justice, and equality.

 Absolutely.
 Climate change is caused by the burning of fossil fuels, like coal in most electrical power plants.
 When you switch to clean, local, renewable energy from CleanChoice Energy, it means that you will no longer be dependent on burning dirty fossil fuels to get the electricity you use.
 You’ll be reducing the amount of pollution that goes into the atmosphere and decreasing the total demand for dirty energy sources - thus helping stop climate change.